CV examples

 If you are someone who wants to combine your passion for art, technology, and communication, then yes, graphic designers are needed in every industry, so depending on which type of design you want to produce or the types of company you want to work with, it is a great career choice.

-What should a Graphic Designer put on a CV?
+What should a graphic designer put on a CV?

 Your portfolio, achievements, and technical proficiencies are some of the key things to include in your graphic design CV.
 Recruiters want to see the type of work you have provided, whether you are familiar with the latest tools and trends, and what you have achieved through university or past work experience.